-Four classes of filters are supported by the filter compiler: conventional single-rate FIR, half-band FIR, Hilbert transform [5] and interpolated FIR [4] [6].
+Eight classes of filters are supported by the filter compiler: 1. conventional single-rate FIR, 2. half-band FIR, 3.
+Hilbert transform [5], 4. interpolated FIR [4] [6], 5.
+Polyphase decimator, 6.
+Polyphase interpolator, 7. half-band decimator and 8. half-band interpolator.
 The interpolated FIR should not be confused with an interpolation filter.
 Interpolated filters are single rate systems that can be employed to produce efficient realizations of narrow-band filters, and with some minor enhancements, wide-band filters can also be accommodated.